grafana/mimir/docs/sources/operators-guide/monitor-grafana-mimir/collecting-metrics-and-logs.md

 If you are using the GEM authentication model, then you also need to provide a Secret with the authentication token for a tenant.
 Refer to [Credentials](#credentials) for setting up the Secret.

-Assuming you are using the GEM authentication model, the Helm chart values should look like the following.
+Assuming you are using the GEM authentication model, the Helm chart values should look like the following example.
 Replace `HELM_RELEASE_NAME` with the name of your Helm release:

 ```yaml